UPenn-CIT599/final-project-team-35-scrabble/README.md

 ## How to run in terminal

-*Make sure you java 11 or higher installed.
+*Make sure you have java 11 or higher installed.

 1. Clone this repo to your local machine with this link https://github.com/UPenn-CIT599/final-project-team-35-scrabble.git
 2. Open a terminal under folder "Scrabble".